The Australian Education System in Brief

 For a country of just over 25 million it is remarkable to an outsider, and somewhat less so to the average Australian, that each State and Territory in Australia maintains its own education system - eight systems in total.

-Until very recently there has been little or no public discussion at all about how a national secondary standard, for example, might be both more effective and efficient than the current approach.
+Until very recently there has been little or no public discussion about how a national secondary standard, for example, might be both more effective and efficient than the current approach.
 Each of the state and territory curriculums do however share a great deal in common although the exams, assessment processes and the name of the ultimate school leaving certificate may vary.
 There is also some variation in their approaches to pre-school education and when the transition is made from primary to secondary school.

 Primary schooling in most states and territories begins with a preparatory or kindergarten year, followed by six or seven primary grades, then a further five or six years to complete a full secondary course of study.
 In total, states and territories offer 13 years of schooling (except for Queensland, which currently offers 12 years and is trialling Pre-Year 1 in a small number of schools).
 The table below shows the consistent pattern across all States and Territories, although there is a confusing variety of names given to Preschool and the first year of schooling, and a variety of entry ages.

 Basic Structure of Australian Schooling : States and Territories